| Athens, the capital of Greece is the city of the Olympic Idea, the city of

 restorations.
 It hosts all the events of the Athens Festival, as well as a few

+other concerts and performs throughout the summer.
 Stoa of Eumenes: Constructed in the 2nd c BC, it took its name from the

 king of Pergamon, Eumenes II, who paid for it.
 Only its foundations remain, but